 1. Wash the oranges well, and with a sharp knife, cut them into slices approximately 1 cm thick.

-2. Put the orange slices in a saucepan with the cooking water and the teaspoon of salt and place over medium-high heat.
+2. Put the orange slices in a saucepan with the cooking water and the teaspoon of salt and set over medium-high heat.

-3. Once the water reaches a boil, lower the heat to a minimum and let it cook for about 5 minutes.
+3. Once the water comes to a boil, lower the heat to low and let it cook for about 5 minutes.

-4. Remove the saucepan from the heat and put the orange slices in a colander (discarding the cooking water).
+4. Remove the saucepan from the heat and place the orange slices in a strainer (discarding the cooking water).

-5. Rinse the oranges under the tap with cold water, making sure that the jet is not too strong so as not to spoil the pulp of the oranges.
-This step removes the bitterness from the skin of the oranges.
+5. Rinse the oranges under the tap with cold water, making sure that the jet is not too strong so as not to spoil the orange pulp.
+This step eliminates the bitterness of the orange peel.

-6. Next, put the orange slices back in the saucepan, add the 200 g of sugar and the 100 ml of water and put on a gentle heat for approximately 30 minutes, trying not to touch the oranges so they do not break.
+6. Next, put the orange slices back in the saucepan, add the 200 g of sugar and the 100 ml of water and put over low heat for approximately 30 minutes, trying not to touch the oranges so that they do not break.

 7. After that time, remove the saucepan from the heat and let the oranges cool in the syrup.